(a) Annual Registration.

 (3) Reciprocal Admission.
 If admitted to practice before this court solely because of admission to the United States District Court for the Western District of Missouri, the registrant must certify that he or she has earned the minimum number of credit hours required by the rules of the Missouri Supreme Court and the Western District of Missouri related to continuing legal education.

 (4) Annual Fees.
-At the time of each registration, the registrant, if not excused by these rules from payment, must pay an annual fee in such amount as the court orders for the ensuing 12month period.
+At the time of each registration, the registrant, if not excused by these rules from payment, must pay an annual fee in such amount as the court orders for the ensuing 12-month period.
+Any fee received after July 31 shall be accompanied by the $100 re-registration fee.

 (5) Registration Card.
 The clerk will issue to each attorney duly registered hereunder a registration card on a form approved by the court.